Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="dp"></a>

-# 2.3 Preprocessing the realstate data set
+# 2.1.2 Prepating the realstate data set
 This step contains the following content:
 * Addressing missing values and outliers
 * choosing important columns